leehaney254/myportfolio/README.md

 ### Usage

-- You can modify it and use it as your own portfolio
+- You can modify it and use it as your own online portfolio.

 ## Authors